-P&G, Travelers results lift stock futures
+Stimulus hopes lift stocks ahead of Pelosi, Mnuchin call

 P&G, Travelers help lift Dow

-Stock futures rebounded Tuesday as investors digested a basket of positive earnings results and as they await the outcome of stimulus talks.
+Stocks rebounded Tuesday as investors digested a basket of positive earnings results and as they await the outcome of stimulus talks.

 Continue Reading Below

-Dow Jones futures were up 140 points, a gain of 0.5%, while the NASDAQ Composite and S&P 500 were both up 0.6%.
-The gains follow heavy selling on Monday.
+The Dow Jones Industrial Average rose over 100 points in early trading or 0.43%, while the NASDAQ Composite and S&P 500 were both up 0.5%.

 |Ticker